 Issues with your garage door cables may seem like an issue you can fix yourself, but it’s rarely the case.
 In most situations, the cables and torsion springs are under such intense stress and pressure that if you try to make the repairs yourself without the proper training, you could do more harm than good.
 We’ve helped many customers who attempted to fix the problem themselves only to do more damage, which costs more money.
 We also recommend scheduling regular garage door maintenance.

-Note: Garage doors are extremely heavy, and the garage door springs are under immense tension as they act as a counterbalance to the door itself.
+Note: Garage doors are extremely heavy, and the garage door springs are under immense tension as they counterbalance the door.
 DIYers proceed with extreme caution with garage door installation!

 Trust Ohana Garage Doors With Your Garage Door Cable Repairs

 Garage door services like repair are nothing to take lightly – we certainly don’t.
 We take precautions to protect your property and family while assessing and conducting a garage door repair.
-If you find a loose garage door cable, regardless of the cause, protect your home and property by calling us to handle the garage door repair for you.
-CALL US TODAY AT 281-694-7642.
+If you find a loose garage door cable, regardless of the cause, protect your home and property by calling us to handle the garage door repair.
+Book your appointment today!

 Call for an estimate, or schedule one of our professional technicians – whether you’ve had a garage door spring break, your garage door opener quit working, your overhead doors need maintenance service, or you want new modern overhead doors for your new home.
 We can offer you cost-effective, trouble-free garage door solutions.